cyberark/conjur-authn-k8s-client/helm/conjur-config-namespace-prep/README.md

 ## Using the Conjur Connection ConfigMap in your application deployment manifest

-Edit the relevant `container` and/or `image` subsections of your application deployment manifest to include the Conjur Connection ConfigMap values as environment variables as in the example for the Kubernetes Authenticator Client below:
+In order to leverage the standardized `ConfigMap` containing Conjur connection details, it needs to be exposed as environment variables to the Kubernetes Authenticator Client.
+Edit the relevant `container` and/or `image` subsections of your application manifest to include the `ConfigMap` in the container environment, as seen in the example below:

 ```
 containers: